City ends run of losses to Chelsea with 1-0 win in EPL

-LONDON (AP) — Manchester City broke its run of losses to Chelsea by handing its Premier League title rival a first defeat of the season thanks to Gabriel Jesus’ deflected goal in a 1-0 win on Saturday.
+Chelsea had beaten City in their last three meetings — most recently in the Champions League final in May — but was outplayed at Stamford Bridge, not even registering a shot on target.

-In the latest match to highlight City’s need for a striker, Pep Guardiola’s team required a dose of fortune for the winner as Jesus took aim from just inside the area and the ball squirmed into the bottom corner off Chelsea midfielder Jorginho’s heel in the 53rd minute.
+Guardiola deployed a genuine defensive midfielder in Rodri this time — unlike in the Champions League final, when Ilkay Gundogan was overrun in that position — and he protected the defense superbly, helping limit Chelsea striker Romelu Lukaku to scraps.

-Chelsea had beaten City in their last three meetings — most recently in the Champions League final in May — but was largely outplayed at Stamford Bridge.
-Indeed, it wasn’t a bigger margin of victory only because of City’s lack of an out-and-out center forward.
+So, would people be right in saying that simply was the difference compared to that disappointing 1-0 loss in Porto?

 The result lifted City above Chelsea in the standings, on goal difference after six games, but there was a greater significance to the victory.

-After its strong start to the season — four wins, a draw at Liverpool and only one goal conceded — Chelsea had been anointed by increasing numbers as the title favorite this season.
+After its strong start to the season — four wins, a draw at Liverpool and only one goal conceded — Chelsea had been anointed by increasing numbers as the title favorite.

 But the way City dominated possession and reduced Chelsea to mostly long balls showed that Guardiola’s team, the defending champion, might still be the team to beat.